ukicomputers/yolonas-cpp/README.md

 - CMake
 - OpenCV (installed as CMake library) with `dnn` submodule enabled
 - CUDA compatible GPU + `nvcc` (_optionally, if you want to use GPU inference_)
+### Attention!
+I got issues when I used precompiled version of OpenCV, `libopencv-dev`, installed with `apt` package manager.
+Then, I was not able to start a inference at all.
+To fix this issue, I compiled and installed OpenCV using this [gist](https://gist.github.com/ukicomputers/e559854ac0b4fba7ea722722f96d5fbf).
+Please use it to avoid any issues.

 ## Setup
 To install this library on your computer, firstly clone this repository: